psyraxaus/Prosim2GSX/memory-bank/progress.md

      - ✅ Modified CheckAllDoorToggles() to only process toggle changes when the value actually changes

 2. **Phase 2: Enhanced Robustness**
-   - 🔜 Add Flight State Awareness to Door Operations
+   - ✅ Add State Verification in ProsimDoorService
-     - 🔜 Modify GSXDoorManager.HandleServiceToggle() to check the current flight state
+     - ✅ Added checks to verify the current door state before making changes
-     - 🔜 Only allow door operations in appropriate flight states
-   - 🔜 Remove Redundant Door State Variables
-     - 🔜 Remove the redundant door state tracking variables from GSXServiceCoordinator
-     - 🔜 Update any code that references these variables to use the GSXDoorManager properties instead
-   - 🔜 Implement Debounce Logic for Toggle Changes
+     - ✅ Prevented unnecessary state changes that were causing the infinite loop
+   - ✅ Implement Dynamic Toggle-to-Door Mapping
+     - ✅ Added dictionary to map service toggles to specific doors
+     - ✅ Created smart mapping system that adapts to different airline configurations
+     - ✅ Enhanced door handling with airline-agnostic approach
+   - ✅ Add Circuit Breaker Protection
-     - 🔜 Add debounce mechanism to prevent rapid toggle changes
+     - ✅ Implemented mechanism to prevent rapid door state changes
-     - 🔜 This helps avoid potential race conditions or unintended door operations
+     - ✅ Added tracking of door state changes with timestamps
+     - ✅ Blocked further changes if more than 5 changes occur within 5 seconds
+   - ✅ Modify GSXDoorCoordinator to Respect Service Toggles
+     - ✅ Updated ManageDoorsForStateAsync to check if a service is active before closing doors
+     - ✅ Prevented coordinator from overriding door states when services are in progress

 3. **Phase 3: Improved Diagnostics**
    - 🔜 Enhance Logging for Door Operations